-A problem has an efficient parallel algorithm if it can be solved for inputs of size n - in polylogarithmic time, i.e., in time $O(\log^k n)$ for some $k \ge 0$ , - using a computer with a polynomial number of parallel processors, i.e., $O(n^d)$ processors for some $d \ge 0$ .
+- A problem has an efficient parallel algorithm if it can be solved for inputs of size n - in polylogarithmic time, i.e., in time $O(\log^k n)$ for some $k \ge 0$ , - using a computer with a polynomial number of parallel processors, i.e., O(nd) processors for some d ≥ 0.

 Note: Using $O(n^d)$ processors efficiently requires a massively parallel algorithm.
 However, one could always use fewer processors (each taking on more work), possibly leading to a proportional increase in time.

 The hard bit in parallelisation is to utilise many processors effectively - reducing to fewer processors is easy.

-Modelling Parallelism With Circuits Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 2 of 22 Modelling Parallel Computation What kind of "parallel computer" do we mean here? - (1) How do processors communicate? - (2) What can a processor do in one step? - (3) How are processors synchronised?
+Modelling Parallelism With Circuits

+Modelling Parallel Computation

+What kind of "parallel computer" do we mean here?

+- (1) How do processors communicate?

+- (2) What can a processor do in one step?

+- (3) How are processors synchronised?

-Detailed answer: define Parallel Random Access Machine (PRAM) Our answer:
+Detailed answer: define Parallel Random Access Machine (PRAM)

+Our answer:

-Details are not critical as long as we can make some general assumptions: - (1) Every processor can send a message to any other processor in $O(\log n)$ time - (2) In one step, each processors can perform one Boolean operation on "a few" bits, say $O(\log n)$ - (3) Processor steps are synched with a global clock Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 3 of 22 Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 4 of 22 Modelling Parallel Computation in Circuits Simple PRAM computations can be mapped to Boolean circuits (with some extra circuitry for executing more operations or for modelling message passing) Circuits as models for parallel computation:
+Details are not critical as long as we can make some general assumptions:

+- (1) Every processor can send a message to any other processor in $O(\log n)$ time - (2) In one step, each processors can perform one Boolean operation on "a few" bits, say $O(\log n)$ - (3) Processor steps are synched with a global clock

+Modelling Parallel Computation in Circuits

+Simple PRAM computations can be mapped to Boolean circuits (with some extra circuitry for executing more operations or for modelling message passing)

+Circuits as models for parallel computation:

-- circuit gates can operate in parallel they only depend on their inputs - the time needed to evaluate a circuit depends on its depth, not size (depth = longest distance from an input to an output node) Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 5 of 22 Small-Depth Circuits Small depth = short (parallel) time However: Every Boolean function can be computed by depth $O(\log n)$ circuits using $O(n2^n)$ gates (exercise) Hence, to capture "efficient parallel computation", we also restrict the size:
+- circuit gates can operate in parallel they only depend on their inputs - the time needed to evaluate a circuit depends on its depth, not size (depth = longest distance from an input to an output node)

-Definition 20.1: For $k \ge 0$ , we define $NC^k$ to be the class of all problems that can be solved by a circuit family $C = C_1, C_2, C_3, \ldots$ such that - the depth of $C_n$ is bounded by $O(\log^k n)$ , and - there is some $d \ge 0$ so that the size of $C_n$ is bounded by $O(n^d)$ (in other words: $NC^k \subseteq P{/poly}$ ).
-(NC is for "Nick's class", named in honour of Nicholas Pippenger, who studied such circuits, by Stephen Cook.)
-Example: Generalised AND The function that tests if all inputs are 1 can be encoded by combining binary AND gates:
+Example: Generalised AND

+The function that tests if all inputs are 1 can be encoded by combining binary AND gates:

+Alternating Circuits

-Alternating Circuits Different complexity classes are obtained when allowing generalised Boolean gates with many inputs: slide 6 of 22 Definition 20.2: An AND gate with unbounded fan-in is a gate that computes a generalised AND function over an arbitrary number $n \ge 2$ of inputs.
+Different complexity classes are obtained when allowing generalised Boolean gates with many inputs:

+Definition 20.2: An AND gate with unbounded fan-in is a gate that computes a generalised AND function over an arbitrary number $n \ge 2$ of inputs.
 OR gates with unbounded fan-in are defined similarly.

 For $k \ge 0$ , we define $AC^k$ exactly like $NC^k$ but allowing circuits to use gates with unbounded fan-in.

+Example 20.3: Generalised AND is in $NC^1$ and in $AC^0$ .

+Small-Depth Circuits

+Small depth = short (parallel) time

+However: Every Boolean function can be computed by depth $O(\log n)$ circuits using $O(n2^n)$ gates (exercise)

+Hence, to capture "efficient parallel computation", we also restrict the size:

+Definition 20.1: For $k \ge 0$ , we define NCk to be the class of all problems that can be solved by a circuit family $C = C_1, C_2, C_3, \ldots$ such that

+- the depth of $C_n$ is bounded by $O(\log^k n)$ , and - there is some d ≥ 0 so that the size of Cn is bounded by O(nd) (in other words: NCk ⊆ P/poly).

+(NC is for "Nick's class", named in honour of Nicholas Pippenger, who studied such circuits, by Stephen Cook.)

-Example 20.3: Generalised AND is in NC and in AC.
-Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 7 of 22 Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 8 of 22 The NC Hierarchy The classes $NC^k$ and $AC^k$ form a hierarchy: - if $i \le j$ then $NC^i \subseteq NC^j$ (obvious) - if $i \le j$ then $AC^i \subseteq AC^j$ (obvious) - $NC^i \subseteq AC^i$ (obvious) - $AC^i \subseteq NC^{i+1}$ (since generalised AND and OR can be replaced with $O(\log n)$ bounded fan-in gates as in our example)
+The NC Hierarchy

+The classes $NC^k$ and $AC^k$ form a hierarchy:

+- if $i \leq j$ then $NC^i \subseteq NC^j$ (obvious) - if $i \leq j$ then $AC^i \subseteq AC^j$ (obvious) - $NC^i \subseteq AC^i$ (obvious) - ACi ⊆ NCi+1 (since generalised AND and OR can be replaced with O(log n) bounded fan-in gates as in our example)